 The selling shareholders received the common shares in connection with a transaction in which, pursuant to the terms of the partnership agreements of two of our partnerships, unaffiliated partners merged with and into one of our subsidiaries with the stockholders of the unaffiliated partners receiving the common shares in exchange for such partners' partnership interests.
-The following table provides the name of each selling shareholder and the number of common shares that may be offered by each selling shareholder.
+The following table provides the name of each selling shareholder and the number of common shares that the selling shareholders are receiving through the mergers.
+All shares received by each selling shareholder may be offered by the selling shareholder.
+The number of common shares shown as owned and offered hereby excludes any additional shares which the selling shareholders may receive as additional merger consideration.
 The address for each selling shareholder is c/o CIM Group, LLC, 6922 Hollywood Boulevard, Suite 900, Los Angeles, California 90028.
 Since the selling shareholders may sell all, some or none of the offered shares, no estimate can be made of the number of offered shares that will be sold by the selling shareholders or that will be owned by the selling shareholders upon completion of the offering.
-The offered shares, excluding the shares which may be received as additional merger consideration, represent approximately % of our total common shares outstanding as of April , 2001.
+If all of the offered shares are sold, the selling shareholders will no longer own any of our common shares.
+The offered shares, excluding the shares which may be received as additional merger consideration, represent approximately % of our total common shares outstanding as of May , 2001.

-Number of Common Shares Owned and

-Name of Selling Shareholder Offered Hereby (1)
+Name of Selling Shareholder Common Shares Owned and Offered Hereby (1)

 Richard Ressler

-Shaul Kuba

-Avraham Shemesh

-Total

-===
+Total ===